YK7188/YK_Lab/27-OS Deployment with SCCM/README.md

 Select your DP.

-# Step 4 – Confirm PXE Support on the Distribution Point
+# Step 4 – Configure PXE Support on the Distribution Point

 Go to: